ozdeozkaya/Emp-to-Unemp-rate-CPS-data/README.md

 Alternatively, you can download the CPS data from https://cps.ipums.org/cps/ for different programs -- which should be easier than reading raw data as we do here.

-For linking individuals, I give an example code where I link people across different folders to estimate the rate from employment to unemployment.
+For linking individuals, I give an example code where I link people across different folders to estimate the montly rate from employment to unemployment.

 ## Notes on CPS